Paul Pelosi attack suspect David DePape faces federal charges

 The attacker had also attempted to tie up Mr Pelosi “until Nancy got home”.

-The House speaker broke her silence about the violent attack against her husband over the weekend saying in a statement that, “Our children, our grandchildren and I are heartbroken and traumatized by the life-threatening attack on our Pop.”
+The House speaker broke her silence about the violent attack against her husband over the weekend saying in a statement that, “our children, our grandchildren and I are heartbroken and traumatized by the life-threatening attack on our Pop”.

 Mr Pelosi, who reportedly suffered blunt force trauma to his head and body, remains in hospital where he is being treated for significant swelling and bruising.
 The 82-year-old’s son said at a press conference on Sunday that his father is responding to treatment but has yet to be discharged.